zedlopez/ifm/The Recipe Book.md

 	Instead of tasting the donkey: ...
 	(etc.)

 in a story in which most items have unique flavour descriptions.
-In that situation, it may be more sensible to overhaul the design of the action: create a new text property for things, and revise "tasting" so that it now consults this property:
+In that situation, it may be more sensible to overhaul the design of the action: create a new text property for things, and revise `tasting` so that it now consults this property:

 	The block tasting rule is not listed in any rulebook.